benjamin-carpene/Git-Switch-Worktree/README.md

 - Has a 'last worktree' feature (`gsw -`) for switching to the last worktree
     - Works on a **PER REPOSITORY** basis, to not mix oranges and apples
     - You can still use `gsw --` if you want to use the default `git switch -` option
+- Is a lightweight bash function, that can be simply copy-pasted or sourced in your rc file
+- Works on bash and zsh

 # Synopsis